Conway Twitty: Personal life

 Twitty made Oklahoma City his home during most of his recording career, from 1963 to 1972.
-He also lived in Norman, Oklahoma.
-Twitty performed at the Diamond Ballroom after its opening in 1964.
+He also lived in nearby Norman.
+He performed at the Diamond Ballroom after its opening in 1964.
 Conway Twitty opened one of his Twitty Burger restaurants at 7200 S. Western Avenue in Oklahoma City.

 In 1981, Twitty was exiting his tour bus when he slipped on the steps and fell, hitting his head against the steps.
 John Hughey, who was Twitty's steel guitar player, found him on the ground.
 Many people, including family members, said that Twitty underwent a change in personality after the accident.

-Twitty served on the board of directors of CMT (Country Music Television) from 1984 to 1988, after Music Village Group (Nyhl Henson, Gilbert Biggers, Hall Hardaway Jr. and Benny and Dean Jaggers) acquired CMTV from Glen Daniels.
-(Inheriting a copyright infringement suit from Viacom, owner of MTV, settled for an undisclosed sum.)
-The Music Village Group, built Music Village USA adjacent to Twitty City including a state-of-the-art 1776-seat theatre where CMT unlinked its 24-hour programming and produced live concerts.
-When Music Village and Twitty was sold in 1989 and CMT in 1990, Conway turned his attention to the burgeoning Branson market playing to sell out crowds.
-Twitty teamed up again with Nyhl Henson and his team to anchor the new musical home of Conway Twitty and inked the deal the day before his death in June 1993.